archprateek/devart-template/project_summary.md

 Real Reel will blend image and video into a beautiful cinemagraph.

-I am a sketch artist by heart working on a video advertising startup.
-This project morphs my two passions into one and preserve the best of both.

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.